mxvish/R-examples/README.md

 - Some file may require csv files.
 Their data is response of a survey.<br> To protect respondents' privacy, I do not upload these csv files.

+- machine_learning_on_drive_simulator.R works only on windows because of file system